AVSystem/scala-commons/docs/GenCodec.md

 * platform independence - `GenCodec` works in Scala-JVM as well as Scaja.js (and possibly Scala Native in the future)
 * performance - statically generated code is faster than runtime reflection
 * precision - codec generation can access full type information, not limited by type erasure
-* type safety - codec generation thoroughly validates types and issues compilation error when something is wrong (e.g. when a codec instance is missing for some case class field type)
+* type safety - codec generation thoroughly validates types and issues compilation errors when something is wrong (e.g. when a codec instance is missing for some case class field type)

 ## The `GenCodec` typeclass